pivotal/docs-tap/scst-store/overview.md

 frameborder="0" allow="autoplay; encrypted-media" allowfullscreen
 alt="A demonstration of the features.
 First ingesting a bill of materials file.
 Then investigating vulnerabilities of different images."></iframe>

-## Using the `tanzu insight` CLI plug-in
+## Using the Tanzu Insight CLI plug-in

-The `tanzu insight` CLI plug-in is the primary way to view results from the Supply Chain Security Tools - Scan of source code and image files.
+the Tanzu Insight CLI plug-in is the primary way to view results from the Supply Chain Security Tools - Scan of source code and image files.
 Use it to query by source code commit, image digest, and CVE identifier to understand security risks.

 See [Tanzu Insight plug-in overview](../cli-plugins/insight/cli-overview.md) to install, configure, and use `tanzu insight`.